msteinert/bstring/README.md

 ## Get bstring

-The bstring library is available as a binary package in various distributions.
+Another advantage of this fork is that unlike the original, it is widely available as a binary package in various distributions.
 The shared library and development headers can be installed with their respective package manager.

-This is the easiest choice if you have the option for your distribution.

 The current packaging status as reported by repology.org: